-Beth C. Wright Cancer Resource Center - Turning the Tide Retreat 2018 was awarded $4,000 which helped fund their Retreat Program offered to women diagnosed with ovarian cancer.
+Turning the Tide Retreat 2020 was awarded $4,000 which helped fund their Retreat Program offered to women diagnosed with ovarian cancer.

-The Chrystine M. Sullivan Foundation has pledged $50,000 to the new Comprehensive Cancer Care Center at Signature Healthcare Brockton Hospital opened in 2017, in partnership with Beth Israel Deaconess Medical Center, Harvard Medical Faculty and Vantage Oncology, this state-of-the-art cancer center has brought "Boston to Brockton" giving patients local access to the most modern and sophisticated treatment and technologies for diagnostic testing, chemotherapy, radiation therapy and immunotherapy - the new ideas just coming into the world.
+With a $10,000 donation in 2020, The Chrystine M. Sullivan Foundation has met it's pledge of $50,000 in to the new Comprehensive Cancer Care Center at Signature Healthcare Brockton Hospital.
+This facility opened in 2017, in partnership with Beth Israel Deaconess Medical Center, Harvard Medical Faculty and Vantage Oncology, this state-of-the-art cancer center has brought "Boston to Brockton" giving patients local access to the most modern and sophisticated treatment and technologies for diagnostic testing, chemotherapy, radiation therapy and immunotherapy - the new ideas just coming into the world.